Restaurant in New York City, United States

 Is Sarabeth's Central Park South good for a date?

 It works for a low-key brunch date where the setting — directly on Central Park South — does a lot of the heavy lifting.
-The atmosphere is comfortable rather than romantic, and the menu leans classic American.
+The atmosphere is comfortable rather than romantic, the menu leans classic American.
 If you want a more deliberate date-night experience in Midtown, Dirty French on the Lower East Side offers a stronger culinary case for the effort.

 What's the crowd like at Sarabeth's Central Park South?

-Expect a mix of hotel guests from the surrounding Central Park South properties, tourists ticking off a Manhattan brunch, and neighbourhood regulars who value consistency over novelty.
+Expect a mix of hotel guests from the surrounding Central Park South properties, tourists ticking off a Manhattan brunch, neighbourhood regulars who value consistency over novelty.
 It's a room that skews toward comfort-seekers rather than food-first diners.
 Peak weekend brunch hours draw the densest crowds.

 Is Sarabeth's Central Park South good for groups?